nobo/vip_validation/README.md

-Vip Validation
+VIP Validation
 ==============

 Validation for voter information project

-this project is a basic proof of concept for the processing of VIP Feeds compliant to the VIP v3.0 specification
+This project is a basic proof of concept for the processing of VIP Feeds compliant to the VIP v3.0 specification.
+Please forgive me for the lack of comments, docs.
+More to come soon..

 Getting Started

----> Backend Environment
+---> Backend Environment Configuration

 Ensure that you have MongoDB installed and running (http://www.mongodb.org/)